gray-panda/grayrepo/2017_flareon/flare12_missing/README.md

 This essentially compromised larryjohnson's machine.

-The attacker then sets up the current infected machine as a pivot to talk to the larryjohnson's machine.
+The attacker then sets up the current infected machine as a pivot to talk to larryjohnson's machine.

 ![connect](img/15.png)